smogon/pokemon-showdown/SIM_EVENTS.md

 ### Priority events

 Priority events are an special type of global events.
 These will treat any value other than `undefined` as a cancellation token.
+Therefore, only the first non-void event handler will be executed.

 The only priority event currently defined is `RedirectTarget`.

 ### Relay variables